 Homoglyph attacks rely on replacing characters in addresses with ones that look similar – or are even visually indistinguishable – but belong to different alphabets.
 These attacks are extremely dangerous for users because there is a very limited chance of detecting the trap.
 Like the attack on PayPal users in which the address contained the “correct letters” taken from the Latin alphabet – with two exceptions.
 The attackers replaced both instances of the letter P with a “P” look-alike letter, but from a different alphabet.
 This “P” look-alike letter was taken from the Russian alphabet, where it is equivalent to the letter R. With this kind of attack, you are dependent on protective technologies.

-TIP: Are you able to recognize phishing?
+TIP: Are you able to recognise phishing?
 Take this quiz to find out.